Veterans Bridge to Recovery

 How the program works

-Members attend VBR programming 2-5 days per week, meet with a coach to make a recovery plan, practice skills in the community and learn about other educational services.
+VBR is considered an intensive outpatient psychosocial rehabilitation service where members attend programming 2-5 days per week, meet with a recovery coach to make a recovery plan, practice skills in the community and learn about other educational services.
 Veterans in the VBR program work on goals such as:

 - Independent living